-3. Pastor Landow' Sincerely Held Central Religious Beliefs
+3. Pastor Hines' Sincerely Held Central Religious Beliefs

-- 22. Pastor Landow has central sincerely held religious beliefs that Scripture is the infallible, inerrant word of God, and that he and his congregation are to follow its teachings. - 23.
-Pastor Landow has central sincerely held religious beliefs, rooted in Scripture's commands (e.g., Hebrews 10:25 KJV), that followers of Jesus Christ are not to forsake the assembling of themselves together and that they are to do so even more in times of peril and crisis.
-Indeed, the entire purpose of the Church (in Greek "ekklesia," meaning "assembly") is to "assemble together" Christians to worship Almighty God in accord with the Fourth Commandment. - 24.
-Pastor Landow is also under Scriptural commands to celebrate the Lord's Supper, to baptize believers and covenant children, to teach, preach, and receive religious teaching weekly, to pray communally, to sing in communal worship of God every Sunday, and to deny no one entrance to the church. - 25.
-By the faith, doctrine, and practice of his Church, Pastor Landow is required to assemble his church congregation weekly on Sunday to worship God and for him to teach and preach from the pulpit of the Church to the members of the Church.
-"And they devoted themselves to the apostles' teaching and to fellowship, to the breaking of bread and the prayers."
-Acts 2:42 (ESV).
+- 19. Pastor Hines has central sincerely held religious beliefs that Scripture is the infallible, inerrant word of God, and that he and his congregation of Believers are to follow its teachings. - 20.
+Pastor Hines has central sincerely held religious beliefs, rooted in

+Scripture's commands (e.g., Hebrews 10:25 KJV), that followers of Jesus Christ are not to forsake the assembling of themselves together, and that they are to do so even more in times of peril and crisis.
+Indeed, the entire purpose of the Church (in Greek "ekklesia," meaning "assembly") is to "assemble together" Christians to worship Almighty God in accord with the Fourth Commandment.

+- 21. Pastor Hines is also under Scriptural commands to celebrate the Lord's Supper, to baptize believers, to teach, preach and to receive religious teaching weekly, to pray communally, to sing in communal worship of God every Sunday and to deny no one entrance to the church. - 22.
+By the faith, doctrine and practice of his Church, Pastor Hines is required to assemble his church congregation weekly on Sunday and Wednesday to worship God and for him to teach and preach from the pulpit of the Church to the members of the church.
+"And they devoted themselves to the Apostles' teaching and to fellowship, to the breaking of bread and to prayer."
+(Acts 2:42 NIV). - 23.
+The Lord's Supper (or Communion service), is celebrated to comply with the command of Jesus Christ to "this do in remembrance of me" as the Spirit leads throughout the year.
+(Luke 22:17-20, 1 Corinthians 11:23-26 KJV). - 24.
+Baptisms by immersion are held on a regular basis in the sanctuary behind the pulpit to comply with the command of the Scriptures - "I indeed baptize you with water."
+(Matthew 3:11-17 KJV).
+The adult is held by the pastor and immersed in water going backwards, just as Jesus Christ was baptized by John the Baptist almost 2,000 years ago.
+(Matthew 28:19, Mark 1:9-10, John 3:22-23, Acts 8: 12, 36-38 KJV).